Ashwagandha

 Ashwagandha has been shown to repair and reverse damage to the brain caused by chronic anxiety and stress.

-Ashwagandha (Withania somnifera) is one of the most powerful herbs in Ayurvedic healing.
+Ashwagandha (Withania somnifera) is one of the most powerful herbs powerful Ayurvedic herbs in healing.
 One of the main benefits of Ashwagandha is its remarkable stress-relieving properties.
 And stands shoulder to shoulder with some of the most potent drugs used to treat depression and anxiety.

 In Sanskrit, Ashwagandha means “smell of horse”.
 Meaning this herb imparts the strength and vigor of a stallion.